sketchbooks99/PRayGround/README.md

 7. Open the `OptiX-Raytracer.sln` solution file in the build directory.

 8. Execute `Build Solution` in the IDE.
 When compile succeeded, the execution file will be created in the `build/bin/Debug or Release` directory.
-You also can run the ray tracer by setting the `oprt` project as start up project.
+You also can run the ray tracer by setting the `<app-name>` project as start up project.
-    - ⚠️ Japanese comments included in our sources may cause errors during compliation due to the encoding.
-So, please add `/source-charset:utf-8` for **Additional Options of Command Line**. (`Project` tab -> `Properties` -> `C/C++` -> `Command Line`)

 ## Mac
 Not supported.

-# :memo: Modifying the scene
-Currently, you can change scene parameters such as materials, geometries, textures and sensors by modifying `oprt/scene_config.h` or including the custom header file you created that describes the scene in `oprt/oprt.cpp`.

-In the future, we'd like to implement runtime loading of scene configuration as like implemented in pbrt or mitsuba2.
-Further, we plan to allow users to choose whether to load the scene from a separate file such as xml file or write the scene directly in code using the API.